Betty Ross: Heroes Reborn

-An alternate universe variant of Betty Ross from a pocket universe created by Franklin Richards appears in Heroes Reborn.
+An alternate universe version of Betty Ross appears in Heroes Reborn.
 This version is the head of security for Stark International.

 House of M

-An alternate universe variant of Betty Ross from Earth-58163 appears in House of M. This version is married to Glenn Talbot.
+An alternate universe version of Betty Ross from Earth-58163 appears in House of M. This version is married to Glenn Talbot.

 Ultimate Marvel

-An alternate universe variant of Betty Ross from Earth-1610 appears in the Ultimate Marvel imprint.
+An alternate universe version of Betty Ross from Earth-1610 appears in the Ultimate Marvel imprint.
 This version is the Ultimates' public relations officer.
 She later becomes She-Hulk using a serum created by Jennifer Walters and is imprisoned by S.H.I.E.L.D., who work to help her control her powers.